 SoFi is mostly known for student loan refinancing.
-However, in recent years the company has expanded its offerings to include mortgages, life insurance and now investing through SoFi Wealth.
+However, in recent years the company has expanded its offerings to include mortgages, life insurance and now investing through SoFi Automated Investing.

-Using the principles outlined in Modern Portfolio Theory, SoFi Wealth aims to help you grow your wealth over time.
-SoFi Wealth uses ETFs to construct your portfolio based on your answers to a questionnaire.
-There are different strategies you can choose from and you have access to financial advisers, but ultimately, SoFi Wealth acts as a robo-advisor that puts together a portfolio for you based on your goals and risk tolerance.
+Using the principles outlined in Modern Portfolio Theory, SoFi Automated Investing, formerly known as SoFi Wealth, aims to help you grow your wealth over time.
+SoFi Automated Investing uses ETFs to construct your portfolio based on your answers to a questionnaire.
+There are different strategies you can choose from and you have access to financial advisers, but ultimately, SoFi Automated Investing acts as a robo-advisor that puts together a portfolio for you based on your goals and risk tolerance.

-SoFi Wealth is ideal for beginning investors looking to get their feet wet without the need for a large amount of money.
+SoFi Automated Investing is ideal for beginning investors looking to get their feet wet without the need for a large amount of money.
 You can open an account with a $100 one-time deposit or $20 monthly deposit.
 This makes it easy for newbies to begin investing.

 Additionally, SoFi is especially suited for long-term investors looking to do very little of their own portfolio management.Due to broad-based ETFs that don’t rely on individual stock picking, there is very little effort required on the investors side.
 This makes SoFi investing ideal for financial goals such as retirement.